Finding a nearby eye doctor who accepts Medicare saves on travel and out-of-pocket expenses but is not always straightforward.

 The answer to which optometrists accept Medicare for eyeglasses is murkier because Advantage Plans sometimes include vision benefits, while Part B covers corrective lenses for only one specific reason.

-• Medicare Advantage Plans often include benefits for eyeglasses, and patients should consult the online provider directory noted in the section above to find a local optician participating in their plan.
+- Medicare Advantage Plans often include eyeglasses as a benefit, and patients should consult the online provider directory noted in the section above to find a local optician participating in their plan.

-The ophthalmologist performing the cataract surgery can outfit you with eyeglasses after the procedure, making this specialist more affordable than an optometrist or optician, as you will see next.
+As you will see next, the ophthalmologist performing the cataract surgery can outfit you with eyeglasses after the procedure, making this specialist more affordable than an optometrist or optician.

 Ophthalmologists Accepting Medicare

 Finding local ophthalmologists accepting Medicare assignment is often much more manageable because Parts B and C cover diagnosing and treating many eye diseases.
-An ophthalmologist is an eye doctor performing medical and surgical treatments.
+An ophthalmologist is an eye doctor who performs medical and surgical treatments.

 Part B